Data

 According to data collected by Camelegg from the US online retailer Newegg, and analysed at Tech Report, SSD prices across the board have roughly halved in the past year, so that drives with capacities of 128GB or more are selling for less than $1.50 per gigabyte - and in a number of cases for less than $1 per GB.

 The price differential between the two types of storage is also closing.
 We did tell you this was coming, in 2006.
-At that time, 80GB counted as quite a big magnetic hard drive, and cost around $50 at wholesale, while 32GB of Flash would cost $100.

 In 2005, the price differential per GB between HDDs and SSDs was 33:1.
 By 2006 it was 19:1.
 With the latest figures from Dabs, even at retail the difference has shrunk dramatically, to just over 10 this year.